How to Navigate Golf's New Game

 Creating a Workforce That Works

 In today’s industry, labor recruitment has become one of the biggest sticking points.
-Tighter restrictions have forced many clubs to find creative ways to hire workers.
-Paperwork can eat up inordinate amounts of time.
+Tighter restrictions have forced many clubs to find creative ways to hire workers since paperwork can eat up inordinate amounts of time.

 One solution is to contract with a proven golf course maintenance firm with a strong recruiting department.
-The advantage is that the firm does the legwork for hiring and screening candidates, tracking and monitoring all the fine points throughout the process and handling the paperwork.
+The advantage is that the firm does the legwork for hiring and screening candidates, tracking and monitoring all the fine points throughout the process, and handling the paperwork.
 The upside is that it frees your superintendent to spend more time on the course and less time chasing details.
-And—bonus—he also gets a labor force that’s been vetted and is ready to work.
+And — as a bonus — he also gets a labor force that’s been vetted and is ready to work.

-On that note, teaming with experts who are up to date on the technology and efficacy of irrigation systems and can train your crew also can also help you save water and labor costs while ensuring that your turf will thrive long term.
+On that note, teaming with experts who are up-to-date on the technology and efficacy of irrigation systems and can train your crew can also help you save water and labor costs while ensuring that your turf will thrive long term.

-All of this may seem like something that every superintendent would and should do, but when taking into consideration all that is asked of superintendents today—from managing the day-to-day to meeting players’ expectations for faster green speed and top course conditions to managing seasonal planning—it’s clearly more than a one-person job.
+All of this may seem like something that every superintendent would and should do, but when taking into consideration all that is asked of superintendents today — from managing the day-to-day and meeting players’ expectations for faster green speed to top course conditions and managing seasonal planning — it’s clearly more than a one-person job.

 Build Your Team, Gain the Advantages

 When you consider everything that is on your plate (meaning you, the club manager and your superintendent), it’s a lot.
 The world has changed for golf course maintenance and, so too, has the way in which you can approach it.
 You don’t have to go it alone.

 A golf maintenance partner can help provide the needed support and expertise to manage the operations, leaving you and your superintendent more available to focus on serving your members and customers with the hospitality and playing experience they expect.